ljrant/Guroscope/README.md

 #### Work in progress::: list of potential features & stuff to be added

 Guru sidepanel (right panel):
+* Rework how gurometry scores are compared and visualized. get rid of redundant headers.
 * Add Automated highlighting  of the main differences between chosen Gurus gurumetry scores

 Main guruscape / main plot: